ThierryBeaulieu/Chess/README.md

 Chess> npm run client
 ```

-There you go, you should have a fully functionnal website!
+There you go, you should have a fully functionning website!